 Take teens for example.
 They’re often not the final decision makers when it comes to hiring a coach.
 Their parents are.
 So if you’re going to coach teens, you need to consider that both the teen and their parents are your clients.

-To sum up, think about these 3 key ideas that can help you choose your ideal client avatar...
+To sum up, think about these 3 key tips to help you choose your ideal client avatar...

 With love & joy,